RenanVKoashi/Hunting-Words/readme.md

 ## Description
 May/2024

-- This is a college project which task is to create a word-search using C.
+- This is a college project whose task is to create a word-search using C.
 - In this game of word-search the player must find the words in the list and inform the coordinates of the first and last letter to gain points.
-The player can choose from two different themes, each theme has 3 levels o difficulty, easy, medium and hard.
-The score list will show the best top 10 players.
+The player can choose from two different themes, each theme has 3 levels o difficulties: easy, medium and hard.
+The score list will show the top 10 players.

 ### Guidelines:
 - The game should have at least 2 themes.
-- For every theme the game must have 3 level of difficulty.
+- For every theme the game must have 3 level of difficulties.
 - When starting the player must inform his name and choose a theme.
 - There must be a score system.
 - The player can leave the game at any given moment.